1 Chronicles

 Chapters

-1. 1Genealogies from Adam through Noah's sons, Abraham, Esau, and the kings and chiefs of Edom, establishing the broadest possible context for Israel's place among the nations.
+1. 1Genealogies from Adam through Noah's sons, Abraham, Esau, and the kings and chiefs of Edom, establishing the broad context for Israel's place among the nations.

-2. 2The sons of Israel (Jacob) and the descendants of Judah through Hezron, Ram, Caleb, and Jerahmeel, tracing the royal tribe's lineage in careful detail.
+2. 2The sons of Israel (Jacob) and the descendants of Judah through Hezron, Ram, Caleb, and Jerahmeel, tracing the royal tribe in detail.

-3. 3The sons of David born in Hebron and Jerusalem, and the royal line from Solomon through the exile to Zerubbabel and his descendants, showing the continuity of the Davidic house.
+3. 3The sons of David born in Hebron and Jerusalem, together with the royal line from Solomon through the exile to Zerubbabel and his descendants, showing the continuity of David's house.

-4. 4Further descendants of Judah, including the prayer of Jabez (1 Chronicles 4:9-10), and the descendants of Simeon with their settlements and military campaigns.
+4. 4Further descendants of Judah, including the prayer of Jabez (1 Chronicles 4:9-10), followed by the descendants of Simeon and accounts of their settlements and campaigns.

-5. 5The tribes of Reuben, Gad, and the half-tribe of Manasseh east of the Jordan, including their wars, their prosperity, and their exile by Assyria because of unfaithfulness.
+5. 5The tribes of Reuben, Gad, and the half-tribe of Manasseh east of the Jordan, including their wars, prosperity, and eventual exile by Assyria because of unfaithfulness.

-7. 7The descendants of Issachar, Benjamin, Naphtali, Manasseh, Ephraim, and Asher, with notes on their military strength and notable figures.
+7. 7The descendants of Issachar, Benjamin, Naphtali, Manasseh, Ephraim, and Asher, with notices of their strength and notable figures.

-8. 8A detailed genealogy of the tribe of Benjamin, with particular attention to the family line of Saul, Israel's first king.
+8. 8A detailed genealogy of Benjamin, with special attention to the family line of Saul, Israel's first king.

-9. 9The inhabitants of Jerusalem after the return from exile — priests, Levites, gatekeepers, and their duties — and a repetition of Saul's genealogy that sets the stage for his death in the next chapter.
+9. 9The inhabitants of Jerusalem after the exile, including priests, Levites, gatekeepers, and their duties, followed by a repetition of Saul's genealogy that prepares for the narrative that follows.

-10. 10The death of Saul and his sons on Mount Gilboa and the transfer of the kingdom to David, framing Saul's downfall as a consequence of unfaithfulness to the LORD (parallel: 1 Samuel 31).
+10. 10The death of Saul and his sons on Mount Gilboa, and the transfer of the kingdom to David, with Saul's downfall presented as the result of unfaithfulness to the LORD (parallel: 1 Samuel 31).

-11. 11David is anointed king over all Israel at Hebron, captures Jerusalem and makes it his capital, and is supported by a catalog of his mighty warriors and their heroic deeds (parallel: 2 Samuel 5).
+11. 11David is anointed king over all Israel at Hebron, captures Jerusalem as his capital, and is supported by his mighty warriors and their deeds (parallel: 2 Samuel 5).

-12. 12Warriors from every tribe who joined David at Ziklag during his exile and at Hebron for his coronation, demonstrating that all Israel united behind David as king.
+12. 12Warriors from every tribe join David at Ziklag during his exile and at Hebron for his coronation, showing that all Israel rallied to him as king.

 13. 13David's first attempt to bring the ark of God from Kiriath-jearim to Jerusalem ends in tragedy when Uzzah touches the ark and is struck dead (parallel: 2 Samuel 6:1-11).

-14. 14David's house is established with Hiram's help, his family grows in Jerusalem, and he defeats the Philistines twice with the LORD's guidance (parallel: 2 Samuel 5:11-25).
+14. 14David's house is established with Hiram's help, his family increases in Jerusalem, and he defeats the Philistines twice under the LORD's guidance (parallel: 2 Samuel 5:11-25).

-15. 15David prepares properly for the ark's transport, appointing the Levites to carry it according to the Law of Moses, and the ark is brought to Jerusalem with joyful celebration.
+15. 15David prepares properly for transporting the ark, appointing the Levites to carry it according to the Law of Moses, and the ark is brought to Jerusalem with joy.

-16. 16The ark is placed in the tent David pitched for it; David appoints Levites to minister before the ark and delivers a psalm of thanksgiving drawn from Psalm 105, Psalm 96, and Psalm 106; regular worship is organized at Gibeon and Jerusalem.
+16. 16The ark is placed in the tent David pitched for it; Levites are appointed to minister before it; and David delivers a psalm of thanksgiving drawn from Psalm 105, Psalm 96, and Psalm 106, while regular worship is established at Gibeon and Jerusalem.

-17. 17David expresses his desire to build a house for God, but the LORD, through the prophet Nathan, instead promises to build a house (dynasty) for David — the Davidic covenant, with its promise of an eternal throne (parallel: 2 Samuel 7).
+17. 17David expresses his desire to build a house for God, but the LORD, through Nathan, promises instead to build a house, that is, a dynasty, for David: a covenant that includes the promise of an eternal throne (parallel: 2 Samuel 7).

-18. 18A summary of David's military victories over the Philistines, Moabites, Arameans under Hadadezer, and Edomites, along with the administration of his kingdom (parallel: 2 Samuel 8).
+18. 18A summary of David's victories over the Philistines, Moabites, Arameans under Hadadezer, and Edomites, together with an account of his administration (parallel: 2 Samuel 8).

-19. 19The Ammonites humiliate David's envoys sent to express sympathy, leading to a major war in which Joab defeats the combined forces of Ammon and Aram (parallel: 2 Samuel 10).
+19. 19The Ammonites humiliate David's envoys, who had been sent in sympathy, and the insult leads to war in which Joab defeats the combined forces of Ammon and Aram (parallel: 2 Samuel 10).

-21. 21David's sinful census of Israel provokes a plague; David's repentance leads him to purchase the threshing floor of Ornan the Jebusite, the future site of Solomon's temple (parallel: 2 Samuel 24).
+21. 21David's census of Israel brings a plague on the nation; his repentance leads him to purchase the threshing floor of Ornan the Jebusite, the future site of Solomon's temple (parallel: 2 Samuel 24).

-22. 22David assembles vast quantities of materials for the temple and charges Solomon to build it, emphasizing that Solomon will be a man of peace whose reign will be marked by rest and quiet.
+22. 22David gathers materials for the temple and charges Solomon to build it, emphasizing that Solomon will be a man of peace whose reign will be marked by rest.

-24. 24The descendants of Aaron are divided into twenty-four priestly courses by lot, establishing the rotation of service that would continue through the time of the New Testament (cf. Luke 1:5-9).
+24. 24The descendants of Aaron are divided by lot into twenty-four priestly courses, establishing the rotation of service that continued into New Testament times (cf. Luke 1:5-9).

 25. 25The temple musicians are organized into twenty-four divisions under Asaph, Heman, and Jeduthun, appointed to prophesy with lyres, harps, and cymbals in the worship of the LORD.

-27. 27The military organization of Israel into twelve monthly divisions of 24,000 men, the leaders of each tribe, and the officers of David's royal administration and estates.
+27. 27Israel's military forces are arranged into twelve monthly divisions of 24,000 men, alongside lists of tribal leaders and the officers over David's royal administration and estates.

-28. 28David publicly charges Solomon before all Israel to build the temple, delivering to him the divinely inspired plans for every detail of the structure and its furnishings, which David received "from the hand of the LORD" (1 Chronicles 28:19).
+28. 28David publicly charges Solomon before all Israel to build the temple and gives him the plans for every part of the structure and its furnishings, which he received "from the hand of the LORD" (1 Chronicles 28:19).

-29. 29The leaders of Israel give generously for the temple construction; David offers a magnificent prayer of praise acknowledging that everything belongs to the LORD; Solomon is anointed king a second time; and David dies after a reign of forty years.
+29. 29Israel's leaders give generously for the temple; David offers a prayer of praise confessing that everything belongs to the LORD; Solomon is anointed king a second time; and David dies after reigning forty years.